mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

     - Gesture analysis in more granular examples

-## Recoding data - gdps and for agency

-### Coding use of GDP.
+### NOTE -  Coding use of GDP.

-Give this a go  -
+- Give this a go  -

-See gdp chapter index for latest ones
+- See gdp chapter index for latest ones